jch/personal-finance/README.md

 ## Liquidity

 * 12 months of expenses in a high interest savings account
+* Consider tax-exempt treasury funds like FDLXX if in a high tax state.
+[The Finance Buff](https://thefinancebuff.com/state-tax-exempt-treasury-fund-etf.html)
 * Budget out large purchases into monthly amounts to save. e.g. car, wedding, vacation
 * "Liquidity access lines" to borrow against your portfolio